bhawanaprasain/ticket-booking-bot/README.md

 ## Introduction
-Welcome to the Pizzabot!
+Welcome to the Ticket booking chatbot!
 This chatbot has been developed using the open-source machine learning framework [Rasa](https://rasa.com/).The chatbot allows users to book  flights to different destinations of Nepal.
-It can be extented to handle queries related to flight schedules, ticket prices, and seat availability.
+It can be extented to handle queries related to flight schedules, ticket prices, and seat availability via database integration.

 ## About RASA
 Rasa is an open-source machine learning framework that enables the development of conversational AI chatbots.
 The Rasa stack consists of two main components:

 1. Rasa NLU
 2. Rasa Core

  Rasa NLU handles the natural language understanding aspect of the chatbot, and Rasa Core handles the dialogue management aspect.